christofolo/christofolo.github.io/musictheory.md

 <center>Well, they do!</center>

 If B is two frets higher than A, then what does that tell us about the A string?
-What is fret 2 of the A string?
+What note is fret 2 of the A string?

 __Answer:__ it is B. If C is the very next note above B, then what does that tell us about the 3rd fret of the A string?